AdobeXD/xd-to-flutter-plugin/README.md

  - the panel can "interrupt" some actions, such as drawing paths with the pen tool or editing shapes (XD)
  - images that have been flipped (horizontally or vertically) may be exported incorrectly (XD)
  - images in Repeat Grids may scale improperly (XD)
- - color assets export in a random order (XD)
- - color assets are currently not used in the exported code (XD - see "Color Assets" below)
+ - color & character style assets are currently not used in the exported code (XD - see "Assets Export" below)
  - issues with text scrolling for statically positioned text fields (Flutter)
  - issues with tap interactions (prototype & tap callback) with statically positioned elements (Flutter)
  - objects that exceed the width of the display region can cause unexpected results (Flutter)